KBNLresearch/forensicImagingResources/doc/tape-dlt.md

     ![](./img/tapeimgr-1.png)

 8. Use the *Select Output Directory* button to navigate to the empty directory created under step 6.
-Use the *Description* field to enter a description of the tape (e.g. the title that is written on its inlay card).
+Click on the *UUID* button to generate a unique identifier.
+Use the *Description* field to enter a description of the tape (e.g. the title that is written on its label or inlay card).
+Optionally, use the *Notes* field to record anything else worth mentioning about the tape (e.g. if the *Description* is ambiguous because the writing on the tape's label is illegible, make a note of it here).

 9. Press the *Start* button to start the extraction, and then wait for *tapeimgr* to finish (depending on the amount of data on the tape this may take several hours).
 You can monitor the progress of the extraction procedure in the progress window: